hughmor/continuous-time-rnn/README.md

 Many common ML activation functions are implemented, and you can also define custom activation functions.

 # Example
 A CTRNN instance can be created from a parameter dictionary.
+This example shows a 24 neuron network being simulated with a random weight matrix.
+This network has 3 inputs (which I have made arbitrary periodic functions), where the diagonal input weight matrix indicates one input per neuron.
+It uses ReLU activation functions and fourth-order Runge Kutta for integration.

 ```
 import numpy as np